sytac/react-asap/README.md

 **Open your browser at http://localhost:3000**

 ## How it works
-It's a really simple application, it just run a web browser that serve a index html page precompiled
+It's a really simple application, it just runs a web browser that serves a precompiled index html page:

 ```
 <html>